 |Biochemistry (with or without lab)||CHM 421 OR CHM 425|

 (from birth through old age)

 Letters of Recommendation

 Three letters of recommendation are required.
 We suggest they be from previous employers or coworkers, and preferably medical professionals.
 We will accept no more than one letter from a professor or advisor.
-All three letters must be submitted via CASPA, in accordance with CASPA guidelines, and received by our application deadline.
+All three letters must be submitted through CASPA, in accordance with CASPA guidelines, and be received by our application deadline.

 Direct Patient Care Experience

 A minimum of 500 hours of paid experience involving direct patient care hours is required.
 It is recommended that students obtain direct patient care hours in different medical settings, e.g., hospice, assisted living facility, hospital, underserved areas/countries, etc. To obtain strong direct patient care experience, students are encouraged to obtain certification credentials, e.g., paramedic, nurse's aide, phlebotomist, medical assistant, radiologic technologist, EKG tech, EMT (I or Basic), LPN, dental hygienist, or clinical laboratorians (the student MUST be performing phlebotomy, assisting with bone marrow aspirations/biopsy and must have direct patient interaction, not just with their specimens), and behavioral health technician.
 All required direct patient care hours must be completed by the application deadline.